da-betclic-test/churn_prediction/README.md

 The training part uses the training_data.csv file in order to train the machine learning model while the prediction part uses the training model file and the testing_data.csv file in order to check the model predictions accuracy.

 Random sampling within the training_data.csv file have been made in order to split the training from the testing set.
+This splitting allow us to make our result analysis more reliable.